GluuFederation/gluu-gateway/gluu_flask_demo/README.md

 `# python gluu_gateway_demo/gg_upstream_app.py`

-It will listen port 5000 of all interfaces.
-Test if it is running:
+It will listen on port 5000 of all interfaces.
+Test to see if it's running:

 ```
 $ curl -k https://claim-gatering.mygluu.org:5000/posts